NethServer/docs/developer-manual/en/directory.rst

 Logging
 =======

-OpenLDAP logs only start and stop events inside the :file:`/var/log/messages`.
+OpenLDAP doesn't output any log with standard configuration.
+When logging is enabled, all logs are saved inside :file:`/var/log/slapd`.
 But its verbosity can be changed at run time by issuing this command: ::

   # ldapmodify -Y EXTERNAL <<EOF